zzef/pillow/README.md

 - Proper memory management (Not good at all right now)
 - Better parser for loading mesh and material files (current method does not account for errors in files)
 - Finish off clipping
-- Implement arcball camera
+- Arcball camera
-- Implement texturing
+- Texturing
-- Perspective correct color interpolation
 - Anti-aliasing (FXAA)
 - multithreading